 Delivering Zero Emission Buses in the North East

 Transport North East has been invited to prepare a business case for funding from the Department for Transport’s Zero Emission Regional Areas programme.
-To be submitted in January 2022 if successful 73 electric vehicles could be operating within the region, part of a phased approach to transform the region’s bus fleet.
-This investment will be targeted at,
+To be submitted in January 2022, if successful 73 electric vehicles could be operating within the region, as part of a phased approach to transform the region’s bus fleet.
+This investment will be targeted at:

 - Coast Road Corridor; Serving Newcastle, North Tyneside and South East Northumberland,